flayks/sanity-plugin-webhooks-trigger/README.md

 ## Motivation

-Instead of rebuilding every single time a document is published using the GROQ-powered webhooks, just do it when you are (or your client is) done editing content!
+Instead of rebuilding your site every single time a document is published using the GROQ-powered webhooks, just do it when you are (or your client is) done editing content!

 For instance, you can trigger a build on [Vercel](https://vercel.com/docs/deployments/deploy-hooks), [Netlify](https://docs.netlify.com/configure-builds/build-hooks/), [Cloudflare Pages](https://developers.cloudflare.com/pages/configuration/deploy-hooks/), [Github Actions](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) or even any other Webhook or your choice.

-Behind the scenes, it stores in your Sanity's dataset a document for each Webhook, with its name, URL, method (POST/GET) and the encrypted auth token if needed.
-It also shows its last run status and date.
+Behind the scenes, it stores a document in your Sanity's dataset for each Webhook, with its name, URL, method (POST/GET) and the encrypted auth token if needed.
+It also shows the last run status and date.

 Openly –and heavily– inspired from [sanity-plugin-vercel-deploy](https://github.com/ndimatteo/sanity-plugin-vercel-deploy) by [ndimatteo](https://github.com/ndimatteo).